MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "Configuration"

-    To configure entries and icons for Homer, you can edit it's `config.yml` file.
+    To configure entries and icons for Homer, you can edit it's config file `/var/www/homer/assets/config.yml`.
     Example contents:

     ```yaml